kamansoft/klorchid/README.md

 The next list of commands must be executed in strictly in the order they are mentioned as packages needed by klorchid:

+Klorchid needs 7.4 version of php, also some extensions

+As all identificators are uuids you need:

+ - ext-ctype
+ - ext-gmp
+ - ext-bcmath

+they can be installed on debian/ubuntu with:

+    sudo apt-get install php7.4-ctype php7.4-gmp php7.4-bcmath

 Create a new laravel Project

     $ composer create-project laravel/laravel brand_new_laravel_project "8.*" --prefer-dist